AnnsAnns/website/content/posts/golang-adventure.md

 +++
 author = "tomGER"
-title = "Go Adventures #1: Coming from Python to Go" date = "2020-06-15"
-description = "Why would you want to learn Go, what are the differences coming from Python and more." tags = [
+title = "Coming from Python to Go" date = "2020-06-15" description = "Why would you want to learn Go, what are the differences coming from Python and more." tags = [